panrg/questions/draft-trammell-panrg-questions.md

 ## Interfaces for Path Awareness

-Exposing path selection and path properties only to the endpoint is not sufficient to allow the deployment of path-aware transport protocols and
-applications: the interfaces presented by the network and transport layers must also expose path properties in a useful way, and provide a useful selection for path selection.
+In order for applications to make effective use of a path-aware networking architecture, the interfaces presented by the network and transport layers must also expose path properties to the application in a useful way, and provide a useful selection for path selection.
+Path selection must be possible based not only on the preferences and policies of the application developer, but of end-users as well.

 The fourth question: how can interfaces to the transport and application layers support the use of path awareness?